Meeting the Need of Gifted Students in the Regular Classroom

 Use Bloom's Taxonomy:

 Let Bloom's Taxonomy become your guide in working with gifted students.
 This web site explains clearly and simply each level of Bloom's Taxonomy - a model of critical thinking that progresses from the most basic level to the most complex.
-Examples of appropriate questions are given as well as illustrations for use in the classroom.
+Examples of appropriate questions are given as well as illustrations for use in the classroom and ways to use technology within each level on the taxonomy.
 Gifted students should be asked to utilize the upper three levels - analysis, synthesis, and evaluation.
 Below are some examples of lesson planning "actions" that should be incorporated when planning activities for gifted students.

 || Ask students